changkevin51/Geogebra-Bookmarklet/README.md

 2.  **Click `Run Code`:** The calculator should pop up right away.
 If you're satisfied, continue to the next step.
 3.  **Name:** Give the bookmark a name, for example, `GeoGebra Calc`.
 4.  **Drag the bookmarklet to the bookmark bar:** Drag the red button with the name you just set onto the the bookmark bar (at the top of the page).
 5.  **Boom!
-Your all set!:** Click on the bookmarklet when you need to use the handy geogebra calculator.
+You're all set!:** Click on the bookmarklet when you need to use the handy geogebra calculator.
 A convenient app should popup on any webpage.

 ## How to Use